cakephp/migrations/docs/en/seeding.rst

         $ bin/cake migrations seed

 By default, Migrations will execute all available seed classes.
-If you would like to run a specific class, simply pass in the name of it using the ``--seed`` parameter:
+If you would like to run a specific class, simply pass in the name of it using the ``--seed`` parameter.
+You can use either the short name (without the ``Seed`` suffix) or the full name:

 .. code-block:: bash

+        $ bin/cake migrations seed --seed User
+        # or
         $ bin/cake migrations seed --seed UserSeed

+Both commands work identically.

 You can also run multiple seeds:

 .. code-block:: bash

+        $ bin/cake migrations seed --seed User --seed Permission --seed Log
+        # or with full names
         $ bin/cake migrations seed --seed UserSeed --seed PermissionSeed --seed LogSeed

 You can also use the `-v` parameter for more output verbosity: